GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * Results: N/A Job not run.
 Specification marked as preliminary or missing.

 #### plant metabolism RCV_000279
-* Notes: Might be possible with a pattern that allowed something like ? 'metabolic process' that only_in_taxon some Viridiplantae
+* Notes: Might be possible with a pattern that allowed something like ? 'metabolic process' thaonly_in_taxon some Viridiplantae
 * Results: N/A Job not run.
 Specification marked as preliminary or missing.

 #### glutamine metabolism RCV_000179